-We have introduced our first product, the Cyberlux Home Safety Light.
-Our production strategy has required the identification, qualification and engagement of a variety of talents in industrial design, integrated circuit board production, multi-cavity steel injection mold fabrication, component part assembly, performance testing and packaging to fulfill the tasks associated with finished goods delivery..
+We have introduced our first product, the Cyberlux Home Safety Light, which we currently sell and market through our web site, www.cyberlux.com.
+Our production strategy has required the identification, qualification and engagement of a variety of talents in industrial design, integrated circuit board production, multi-cavity steel injection mold fabrication, component part assembly, performance testing and packaging to fulfill the tasks associated with finished goods delivery.
+The initial production of 10,000 Home Safety Lights was completed in early October 2002 and we have demonstrated our ability to sustain volume production standards for up to 80,000 units per month at our assembly and distribution center in Shelbyville, Illinois.
 We are now planning to broaden our product line into optoelectronic technology and expand our marketing activity into various channels of retail and institutional sales.
-Our product line, consisting of the Home Safety Light, the Cyclone PLP (Power Light Plant), the Power-Outage Adapter, the Task & Accent Light and the KeyCap LockLight, employ single use standard alkaline or lithium ion constant charge reusable batteries in different applications.
+Our product line, consisting of ReliaBright Emergency Lighting Augmentation System (ELAS), Standard and Solo models, the SensorBright Power Outage Adapter, the EnduroBright Safety Light and CampLamp Lantern, employ single use standard alkaline or lithium ion constant charge reusable batteries in different applications.
 These fixtures express superior characteristics in brightness, extended light life and durability through diodal(TM) illumination, an optoelectronic descriptor trademarked by Cyberlux.